RonitGandotra05/E3pred/README.md

 Usage
 -----
-1. Place your input FASTA file in the same directory as the script.
+1. Place your input FASTA file in the same directory as the setup.py.
 2. Run the script: use the command "e3pred" to run the script after installing.
 3. Follow the on-screen prompts:
 - Enter the input FASTA filename (e.g., 'XYZ.fasta').